-- Improve accessibility to vets for those on low incomes and/or living in remote areas, working with organisations like the PDSA to explore how access to affordable vet care can be expanded.
+- Improve accessibility to vets for those on low incomes and/or living in remote areas, working with organisations to explore how access to affordable vet care can be expanded.
 Work with animal welfare charities to encourage take-up of subsidised neutering.

 - Refusal of landlords to allow pets is a common reason for cats and dogs being given up to animal shelters.
 We would consult with tenants and both social and private landlords so that tenants can keep pets as a default unless there is evidence that the animal is causing a nuisance, or its welfare is compromised.

 - Work with care home providers and advocate groups to explore the potential for elderly, disabled and homeless people who move into care homes, sheltered accommodation or hostels to be able to keep their pets and work with relevant agencies to provide ‘safe houses’ for pets of people escaping domestic violence.

 - Ban the keeping of and trade in pet primates.